JesseShawCodes/squares/README.md

 # Squares
 Squares is created as a one stop-shop to store online resources.
-These resources can include anything from a personal reading list to an environmental scanning log.
+These resources can include anything from a personal reading list to an environmental scanning log for your project.

 [Live Demo](https://squaresapp.herokuapp.com/)